 Gibson Connect is a non-profit, wholly owned subsidiary of Gibson EMC, your electric cooperative (the same local people you already know and trust).
-Gibson Connect will provide advanced communications solutions (high-speed internet, telephone and possibly TV/video) through a broadband fiber network.
+Gibson Connect will provide advanced communications solutions (high-speed internet, telephone and streaming) through a broadband fiber network.

 Many of our members have asked us to meet this essential need.
 Because we are committed to improving the quality of life for our members, we’re going to try and help meet this need for reliable, affordable and high-speed internet service.